Private EHCP assessments — the platform drafts your evidence pack | EHCP Clarity

 Quick answer

 Private assessments — particularly Educational Psychology reports — often shift EHCP cases.
-Both LAs and the SEND Tribunal routinely accept reports from appropriately registered professionals (HCPC, BPS, GMC).
-Typical costs: EP £800-£1,800, SALT £300-£900, OT £400-£900, private autism/ADHD assessments £1,500-£3,500.
+Both local authorities and the SEND Tribunal routinely accept reports from appropriately registered professionals (HCPC, BPS, GMC).
+Fees are set by the assessor and vary by region — ask for a quote and EHCP-focused briefing before you book.
 Brief the assessor on EHCP context for a Section F-focused report rather than a generic clinical assessment.

-• Time pressure — LA EPs often have very limited assessment time per child
+• Time pressure — local authority EPs often have very limited assessment time per child

-• LA-imposed thresholds — implicit caps on provision recommendations
+• local authority-imposed thresholds — implicit caps on provision recommendations

 • Single-setting observation — usually school only, not home or other contexts